 Whether you’re working on a home movie or a big-budget project, editing is the most vital stage of video production.
 It’s that crucial step where you create a captivating narrative by bringing together your shots, music, and effects.

-But your first steps into the field of video editing can be daunting, especially as—even with the best footage—a poor edit can turn a brilliant video into an unwatchable mess.
-Fortunately, thanks to the internet, smartphones, and cheap video editing software, it’s now easier than ever to get to grips with video editing from the comfort of your own home.
+But before you break out the VFX software, your first steps into the field of video editing can be daunting, especially as—even with the best footage—a poor edit can turn a brilliant video into an unwatchable mess.
+Fortunately, thanks to the internet, smartphones, and the best free video editing software, it’s now easier than ever to get to grips with video editing from the comfort of your own home.

-In this tutorial on how to learn video editing, we’ve assembled a step-by-step guide that will show you how to develop necessary editing skills and improve the quality of your movies.
-Keep reading to find out more.
+In this tutorial on how to learn video editing, we’ve assembled a step-by-step guide that will show you how to develop necessary skills and improve the quality of your movies using the best video editor for you.

 How to learn video editing: Preparation